Graduate Certificate in Public History

 Public historians use oral history, museums and other sites of exhibition and multimedia to engage popular audiences in discussion and debate around historical issues.
 They work in archives, libraries, museums, historical societies, heritage sites, schools, government, parks, churches, public-policy organizations, media and corporations.

 Courses are taught through online, teleconference and/or onsite modes of learning.
-Students may begin the certificate program in the fall or spring terms.
+Students may begin the certificate program in the fall, spring, or summer terms.